Quality of Life Survey

 Dr Jo Lloyd from the Institute of Management Studies at Goldsmiths, University of London is leading the study.

-Information about the study
+About the study

-The term quality of life holds meaning for everyone.
-It is one of those everyday terms that almost anyone would feel able to define intuitively.
+What is quality of life?
+The term ‘quality of life’ is one of those everyday terms that most people would feel able to comment on.
 However, quality of life is also a concept that we can examine through research, with the goal of better understanding people’s living standards, wellbeing, success and happiness.
-One of the most widely recognised formal definitions of quality of life is provided by the World Health Organization (WHO) which states “Quality of life is defined as individuals’ perceptions of their position in life in the context of culture and value systems in which they live and in relation to their goals, expectations, standards and concerns.”
+The World Health Organization (WHO) offer the following formal definition of quality of life: “individuals’ perceptions of their position in life in the context of culture and value systems in which they live and in relation to their goals, expectations, standards and concerns.”
 (WHO, 1996).
-More simply put, quality of life involves our personal feelings about the positive and negative aspects of our lives, whilst taking into consideration what we may want to achieve, as well as broader expectations of living standards within the society in which we live.
+More simply put, quality of life involves our feelings about the positive and negative aspects of our lives, whilst taking into consideration what we may want to achieve, as well as broader expectations of living standards within the society in which we live.

 Why is the study important?
-Through investigating both the positive and negative aspects of transgender and gender nonconforming people’s lives, we hope to gain a broader understanding of this social group and thus be in a position to comment more expansively about the issues that may affect people.
+Through investigating both the positive and negative aspects of transgender and gender nonconforming people’s lives, we hope to gain a broader understanding of this social group and thus be better able to comment more expansively about the issues that may affect people.
 Furthermore, by understanding the positive aspects of people’s lives, we may be in a position to understand how sources of individual, social and community resilience can help people to cope with the more negative aspects of their experience.

-The first questionnaire that we would like people to respond to represents the start point of our study.
-Through examining people’s responses to this questionnaire we would be gaining an insight into the thoughts, feelings, emotions and experiences people are having right now and thus a snapshot into transgender and gender nonconforming people’s quality of life in 2016.
+How are we studying quality of life?
+The first survey that we asked people to respond to was between August and October 2016.
+Through understanding people’s responses to this survey, we can gain an insight into the thoughts, feelings, emotions and experiences people were having in 2016.
 However, life is not static, and thoughts, feelings, emotions and experiences may change and develop over time.
-Therefore, we would like to gain an insight into people’s lives over a longer period of time by asking them to respond to our questionnaire at this same time each year for the next few years.
-By examining people’s responses year on year we can track people and see how they change, or indeed remain the same, and gain a more nuanced understanding of the impact of certain life conditions in the longer term.
+Therefore, we would like to gain an insight into people’s lives over a longer period by asking them to respond to our survey between August and October each year for the next few years.
+By examining people’s responses year on year, we can track people and see how they change, or indeed remain the same, and gain a more nuanced understanding of the impact of certain life conditions in the longer term.

+Why are we only looking at over 18s?
 Our focus is not reflective of the value of people’s contributions at different ages, rather it reflects the need to limit the scope of the study due to resource limitations.
-We are carrying out this research in accordance with the British Psychological Society’s (BPS’) ethical standards, and Goldsmiths’ Institute of Management Studies (IMS) ethical committee, in order to ensure the highest level of ethical consideration for the population of people we are studying.
+We are carrying out this research in accordance with the British Psychological Society’s (BPS’) ethical standards, and Goldsmiths’ Institute of Management Studies (IMS) ethical committee, to ensure the highest level of ethical consideration.
 In accordance with these standards, individuals under the age of 18 would need to gain consent to participate in the study from someone with parental responsibility.
-Given limitations to resources we were unable to provide the admin support necessary to facilitate this extended consent process.
-Therefore, on this occasion, it was necessary to limit the scope of the study to those over the age of 18.
+Given limitations to resources we are unable to provide the admin support necessary to facilitate this extended consent process.
+Therefore, on this occasion, it is necessary to limit the scope of the study to those over the age of 18.
 We regret that we will be missing the perspectives of an important section of the transgender and gender nonconforming community, but hope to be able to focus on the younger people in this social group in future studies.

 Bio for Dr Jo Lloyd